January 8, 2017, Assembly District 17 Delegates for Reform Democrats

 Realtor influence at the California state level produced mass displacement through Costa Hawkins and the Ellis Act.
 The association of realtors’ continued influence, along with big money donors continue to keep us from being able to fight these laws at the state AND local level.

-The Tenants Union endorses the Reform Democrat slate of delegates in Assembly District 17 in order to fight for renters rights in this city and across the state.
-Please vote on Sunday, 1/8/17, to send a progressive delegation to Sacramento to be that voice.
+The Tenants Union endorsed the Reform Democrat slate of delegates in Assembly District 17 in order to fight for tenant rights in this city and across the state.

 November 8, 2016 Election